 There’s no handbook on how to make long distance love work, however, many couples have their own guidelines to follow.

-This summer, Macartney and Elashry are happily living together in Edmonton.
-Although this is only for a few months while Macartney works, the two have been happy to have the time together.
+This summer, Lana and her partner are happily living together in Edmonton.
+Although this is only for a few months while Lana works, the two have been happy to have the time together.

-“It’s nice to have each other,” said Macartney.
+“It’s nice to have each other,” said Lana.

 Unfortunately, long distance love doesn’t always last and some couples can be torn apart by the miles living apart.